matthewgream/weather/README.md

 IOT weather display for Ecowitt devices using Inkpad2.

+    SERVER

     Ecowitt sources (e.g. WN36 weather array, WN34 temperature sensors)
         --> rf 866 mhz --> Ecowitt sinks (e.g. console WS3900, gateway GW1100)
         --> http --> ecowitt2mqtt (as mqtt publisher, on local device) --> mqtt (localhost) --> mosquitto (on same device) --> mqtt (localhost) --> nodejs app w/ express (as mqtt subscriber, on same device)

+    CLIENT

-    Inkplate2 Arduino -->
+    Inkplate2 (Arduino ESP32 w/ WiFi, battery and case) -->
         wake up from deep sleep every N=5 minutes connect to WLAN
         request JSON variables, served by nodejs app render variables into epaper display
         deep sleep

-In this case, the local device is a Raspberry Pi Zero (32 bit) running DietPI, with an Ethernet HAT and one of the sinks is a GW1100, both mounted outside (for proximity to sensors in a lake) in an IP67 case and powered by PoE.
-There are two other sinks (WS3900 consoles) inside separate houses.
+In this case, the server components (ecowitt2mqtt, mosquitto, nodejs) are housed on a Raspberry Pi Zero (32 bit) running DietPI with an Ethernet HAT, paired with a Ecowitt GW1100 as a sink, both of which are mounted outside (for proximity to sensors in a lake) in an IP67 case and powered by PoE.
+There are two other sinks (WS3900 consoles) inside separate houses that are also delivering to the server.

 ## display (hardware)

+This is a really simple Arduino ESP32 based e-paper device with built in battery and WiFi (b/g/n) housed in a 3d printed case.
+The 2.13" screen resolution is 212 (width) x 104 (height) at 111 dpi supporting three colours: white, red and black.
+The USB-C port is for charging and communications.
+The provided battery is 600maAh.

     Inkplate2 (with case & battery) -- https://soldered.com/product/inkplate-2